zmre/awesome-security-for-ai/README.md

 ## Encryption and Data Protection

+_Products that protect AI data privacy by encrypting the data.
+Infrastructure-layer encryption like filesystem encryption do not belong here.
+Only application-layer encryption solutions are eligible._

 * [IronCore Labs' Cloaked AI](https://ironcorelabs.com/products/cloaked-ai/) - Encrypt vector embeddings before sending to a vector database to secure the data in RAG workflows and other AI workflows [![code](https://img.shields.io/github/license/ironcorelabs/ironcore-alloy)](https://github.com/ironcorelabs/ironcore-alloy/)

 * [Enveil Secure AI](https://www.enveil.com/secure-ai/) - Train encrypted models and do encrypted inferences over them

 ## Governance

-_This category is for products that specifically track AI projects and produce reports to meet various AI and privacy regulations and/or frameworks._
+_Products that specifically track AI projects and produce reports to meet various AI and privacy regulations and/or frameworks._

 * [OneTrust AI Governance](https://www.onetrust.com/products/ai-governance/) - Track projects and apply frameworks to them
 * [Cranium AI Exposure Management Solution](https://www.cranium.ai) - Provide visibility into an AI system, characterize attack surfaces, and assess vulnerabilities in an organization